The Hyde Collection

 The Hyde Collection is an art museum in the city of Glens Falls in Upstate New York.
 The collections were endowed by the Hyde family.
 The museum is housed in a historic refurbished early twentieth-century residence, the Hyde House, located at 161 Warren Street in Glens Falls, New York, a building that is listed on the U.S. National Register of Historic Places.

 Founded by Louis and Charlotte Hyde, the collection contains historic furniture, books, paintings, sculptures and pottery.
-Now expanded with many modern additions, the museum, while relatively small and "off the beaten track," contains an impressive and broad collection including Italian Renaissance and eighteenth-century French antiques, and works by Botticelli, El Greco, van Dyck, Ingres, Raphael, Rembrandt, Rubens, Tintoretto, Cézanne, Degas, Matisse, Picasso, Renoir, and van Gogh.
+Now expanded with many modern additions, the museum, while relatively small and "off the beaten track," contains a broad collection including Italian Renaissance and eighteenth-century French antiques, and works by Botticelli, El Greco, van Dyck, Ingres, Raphael, Rembrandt, Rubens, Tintoretto, Cézanne, Degas, Matisse, Picasso, Renoir, and van Gogh.
 In addition, works by important American artists including Eakins, Childe Hassam, Winslow Homer, Ryder, and Whistler are also present.

 History

 Charlotte Pruyn Hyde established a trust in 1952 that dedicated her home and her extensive art collection to the community.
 The trust agreement also set forth the future mission of the museum.
 Charlotte Hyde's vision, as stated in the trust, was for the trustees "to establish and maintain a museum for the exhibition of art objects...and to promote and cultivate the study and improvement of the fine arts, for the education and benefit of the residents of Glens Falls and vicinity and the general public."
 The Hyde art collection is a product of the golden age of the private art collector (c.
 1890 to 1940).

 Charlotte Hyde (1867–1963) was born in Glens Falls, New York into one of the leading industrialist families of the Adirondack region.
 Her father, Samuel Pruyn (of Dutch ancestry, pronounced "Prine"), co-founded Finch, Pruyn & Company, Inc. in 1865.
 Pruyn soon became the sole owner of the paper manufacturer, and thus established the foundation of the family's wealth.

 Samuel's oldest daughter Charlotte met the young Harvard law student Louis Hyde (1866–1934) while attending finishing school in Boston.
 They married in 1901 and in 1906 Charlotte's father encouraged his son-in-law to leave his practice in Massachusetts and join the family business.
 Consequently, the couple returned to Charlotte's hometown and Louis became vice president of the paper mill.

 Between 1904 and 1912 Charlotte and her sisters, Nell Cunningham and Mary Hoopes, built homes on adjoining property overlooking the Hudson River (the Cunningham House and Hoopes House).
 Boston architect Henry Forbes Bigelow was commissioned to design all three residences.
 All three houses were built by well-known architect and structural engineer Robert Rheinlander.
 Each embraced the American Renaissance propensity to adapt European architectural traditions to American taste.
 Hyde House, however, completed in 1912 in the style of a Florentine Renaissance palazzo, stands as the most impressive and significant example of this practice.